syncfusion-content/javascript-docs/js/Spreadsheet/Cell-Ranges.md

 Auto Fill is used to fill the cells with data based on adjacent cells.
 It also follows a pattern from adjacent cells if available.
 There is no need to enter the repeated data manually.
 You can use [`allowAutoFill`](http://help.syncfusion.com/api/js/ejspreadsheet#members:allowautofill "allowAutoFill") property to enable/disable the auto fill support.
 You can also use [`showFillOptions`](http://help.syncfusion.com/api/js/ejspreadsheet#members:autofillsettings-showfilloptions "showFillOptions") property to enable/disable the fill option and [`fillType`](http://help.syncfusion.com/api/js/ejspreadsheet#members:autofillsettings-filltype "fillType") property to change the default auto fill option which is available in [`autoFillSettings`](http://help.syncfusion.com/api/js/ejspreadsheet#members:autofillsettings "autoFillSettings").

-You can do this by one of the following ways.
+You can do this by one of the following ways,

 * Using “AutoFillOptions” menu which is open, while drag and drop the cell using fill handle element.
 * Using [`autoFill`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:xldragfill-autofill "autoFill") method.